lukelorusso/SimplePaperView/README.md

 If you need to add multiple items and draw them together at the end, you can:
 ```
-mySimplePaperView.drawInDp(circle, false) // we invoke the the choice to NOT invalidate the view ("false")
+mySimplePaperView.drawInDp(circle, false) // we invoke the choice to NOT invalidate the view ("false")
 mySimplePaperView.drawInDp(label, true) // now we want to invalidate (redraw) the view ("true")
 ```